google/WebFundamentals/src/content/en/updates/2019/02/trusted-types.md

-To get this new behavior on your site, you need to be [signed up](https://developers.chrome.com/origintrials){: .external} for the "Trusted Types" Origin Trial.
-If you just want to try it out locally, the experiment can be enabled on the command line:
+To get this new behavior on your site, you need to be [signed up](https://developers.chrome.com/origintrials){: .external} for the "Trusted Types" Origin Trial (in Chrome 73 through 76).
+If you just want to try it out locally, starting from Chrome 73 the experiment can be enabled on the command line:

 ```
 chrome --enable-blink-features=TrustedDOMTypes